-Mallorca's largest mountain range, UNESCO protected for its unique cultural and natural heritage, covers over 1000 km2 of paths, routes, terracing and human construction in dry stone.
+Mallorca's largest mountain range, protected by the UNESCO for its unique cultural and natural heritage, covers over 1000 km2 of wild landscape, ancient paths, smuggler's routes and dry stone terraces.

-Don your hiking boots and explore Mallorca!
+Don your hiking boots and explore the island of Mallorca!
 There are a wealth of routes, varied in terrain and difficulty, from steep mountain passes, ridges, hills and valleys, to coastal paths, pine forests and beaches.

-The Dry Stone Route crosses the Serra de Tramuntana following the old mountain footpaths and smuggling routes between Port de Andratx and Cape Formentor, with some 164 Km of paths restored to date.
+The Dry Stone Way crosses the Serra de Tramuntana Mountains following the old footpaths and smuggling routes that run between Port de Andratx and Cape Formentor, with some 164 Km of restored paths.

 Though anytime is good for walking in Mallorca, the summer can be a bit too hot so is best avoided.
 Hiking in spring and autumn is a delight and during the short mild winter, there is often snow on the highest peaks.

-Don't underestimate the Mallorca mountains!
+Don't underestimate Mallorca's mountains!
 They are rugged and remote in places and surprisingly steep in others.
-Trekking on the island is exciting but unless you are a hardened hiker, you may need a guide.
+Trekking on the island is exciting but unless you are a hardened hiker, you are advised to take a local guide.

 5000 years of history from the Talayotic era, then later, the Romans, Moorish invaders and Christian settlers, have left Mallorca's landscape dotted with a rich and fascinating variety of sites to be explored.